 Alec provides his expertise to teams in the firm handling a wide range of arbitrations.

-Alec was listed as a leading individual in the 2009, 2010, 2011 and 2012 Global Arbitration Review.
-The firm is ranked amongst the top global arbitration practices.
-Chambers Global Rankings 2010 said "Alec Emmerson sets the bar high for the rest of the lawyers in this field.
+Alec was listed as a leading individual in the 2009 to 2014 International Who's Who of Commercial Arbitration.
+The firm is ranked amongst the top global arbitration practices by GAR.
+Chambers Global Rankings said "Alec Emmerson sets the bar high for the rest of the lawyers in this field.
 He is widely respected as an advocate and an arbitrator, and is one of the most switched-on, pragmatic and effective lawyers in the region."
-In 2011 Chambers described Alec as "disputes czar…" and "one of the most acclaimed, trusted and respected names in the market often called upon to act as arbitrator on many of the Middle East's most sensitive disputes".
-He is recognised in Who's Who Legal for commercial arbitration & mediation and as a highly recommended individual for the UAE, in PLC Which Lawyer in the field of Dispute Resolution.
+In 2011 Chambers described Alec as "disputes czar…" and "one of the most acclaimed, trusted and respected names in the market".
+He is also recognised in many other directories and as a highly recommended individual for the UAE, in PLC Which Lawyer in the field of Dispute Resolution.

 Since 2008 Alec has sat as an international arbitrator.
 Click here for his neutral CV.